promisegrid/paper-ism/README.md

 A **decentralized state machine (DSM)** is a system of interconnected state machines that operate autonomously and interact with each other with no central controller.
 Each machine manages only its own local state based on transitions triggered by inputs.
 Inputs may be from local sources or from other state machines.

+The behavior of a decentralized state machine can be modeled as a hypergraph.
+If the group includes an infinite state machine, then the graph is open-ended.

+### Decentralized Finite State Machine (DFSM)

 A real-world example of a decentralized finite state machine is the "flag transfer method" of directing traffic at a road construction site.
-Each flagger has a fixed set of signals and rules for when to signal them, and they communicate via a token or flag transported by the driver of the last car in a group.  https://mutcd.fhwa.dot.gov/htm/2009/part6/part6c.htm#section6C12
+Each flagger has a fixed set of signals and rules for when to signal them, and they communicate via a token or flag transported by the driver of the last car in a group.  [^flagxfer]

+### Decentralized Infinite State Machine (DISM)

 A real-world example of a decentralized infinite state machine is a group of git repository forks, where each repository is an infinite state machine that can interact with other repositories via pull and push operations.

-The behavior of a decentralized state machine can be modeled as a hypergraph.
-If the group includes an infinite state machine, then the graph is open-ended.

 ### Transition Function